netolizano/ExampleCode/README.md

 # Example code
-This is an example code using Telerik WebForms Ajax Controls version 2018.3.910 (DEV) --Taking advantage of the Ajax Controls that provide the suit
+This is an example code using Telerik WebForms Ajax Controls version 2018.3.910 (DEV) --Taking advantage of the Ajax Controls that provide the suit to make the code simple

 ## Executing the project
 Please create a folder called 'Test' in your C Disk and paste the folder inside